Kunal-kawate/PRODIGY_WD_05/README.md

 # PRODIGY_WD_05
  Is an innovative and user-friendly web application designed to provide real-time weather information from various locations around the world.

-Certainly, here's a README file for your "Weather Hub" GitHub repository focusing on temperature and wind speed for different cities with a search option:

 ```markdown
 # Weather Hub - Your City Weather Web Application